 Salary checker in the Netherlands

-There are numerous sites where you can check if you are earning more or less than your peers.
-One such site is the Salariskompas from Intermediair (in Dutch).
+There are several online sites where you can check if you are earning more or less than your colleagues.
+For example:

 The gender pay gap in the Netherlands

-According to Tilburg University, in the Netherlands, women often face implicit bias and are seen as less ambitious.
-Stereotypical accusations include that women should work more hours and learn to negotiate better.
+According to Tilburg University, women in the Netherlands are often seen as less ambitious.
+Stereotypical accusations include that women should work more hours and learn how to negotiate better.

 What to do if your wage is below the minimum?

-If you are underpaid, first speak to your employer.
-Next, if this is unsuccessful, you can reach out to a union representative or get free advice from the legal aid help desk, Juridisch Loket.
+If you are paid less than the minimum wage in the Netherlands, your first step is to speak to your employer.
+You can also reach out to a union representative or get free advice from the legal aid help desk, Juridisch Loket.

-However, if the Labor Authority does not see a case of pay discrimination, you can hire an attorney specializing in labor law (advocaat arbeidsrechten), and take it up with the Dutch District Court.
+However, if the Labor Authority does not see a case of pay discrimination, you can hire a labor attorney and take it up with the Dutch District Court.

 Useful resources